Guidance for parents – Contingency Planning at Hamstreet – Updated January 2022

 Designated Safeguarding Leads will be alert to new safeguarding and welfare concerns.

-Our kitchens will be fully open from March 8th and normal legal requirements will apply about provision of food to all pupils who want it.
+Our kitchens will be fully open.
 All Reception and Key Stage One will have a free school lunch.
 For Key Stage Two pupils wishing to have lunch the price is £2.30 unless they are entitled to benefits-related free school meals.